okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021-01-0/index.md

 ### Group object source property is now GA in Production

-For [Groups API](/docs/reference/api/groups/) requests that return a Group or a list of Groups, the Group object, of type APP_GROUP, includes a `source` property that provides the ID of the source application for the returned Group.
+For [Groups API](/docs/reference/api/groups/) requests that return a Group or a list of Groups, the Group object type APP_GROUP includes a `source` property that provides the ID of the source application for the returned Group.
 This property is now GA in Production.
 See [Group attributes](/docs/reference/api/groups/#group-attributes).<!--OKTA-326611-->

 ### New Apps API endpoints in Early Access (EA)